Also in this section

 They use about 75 to 80 per cent less electricity than equivalent traditional bulbs and can last up to ten times longer.
 They are available in a variety of shapes, sizes, colours and ranges of colour rendering capacity

 CFLs are great for replacing standard home light fittings.
-Spotlight bulbs are available but not widely and tend to be more expensive - LED spots are a better option for this.
+Spotlight bulbs are available but not widely used and tend to be more expensive - LED spots are a better option for this.

 |Strip lights or Linear Fluorescent Lamps (LFLs)||

 Strip lights use the same technology as CFLs but the tubes are shaped longer and flatter.
 Modern strip lights are more efficient, faster to light up and emit a better quality of light than traditional strip lights.

 Strip lights are not often used in homes but can be a good choice for places where bright light is required, such as in kitchens or above bathroom mirrors.
 A modern slim tube fitted in a good reflector mounting is the most efficient option.